james-mumo/penwise-react-native-backup/README.md

 3. Configure Environment Variables:

-    -   Create .env File: In the root directory of your project, create a file named .env & add the following variables:
+    -   In the root directory of your project, create a file named .env & add the following variables:

 ```bash
     # Backend server port